SolidLabResearch/Challenges/.github/ISSUE_TEMPLATE/scenario.md

 Add all actors/actresses involved in the scenario.

 Example:
-- User of the application.
+- User of the application
 -->

 ## Preconditions